the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_lists/_index.md

 {{< code-action >}} Try changing `thing` to a more descriptive word in both lines, like `sweet` or `dessert_item` and see if the output changes.

-## C. LOOPING THROUGH PART OF A LIST
+## C. Looping Through Part of a List
 To give you more options, you can specify a range for your for-loop.

 ```python